disqontrol/disqontrol/README.md

 ## Security

-If you discover any security related issues, please email info@webtrh.cz instead of using the issue tracker.
+If you discover any security related issues, please email info@mediaplus.cz instead of using the issue tracker.

 ## Graceful handover